Freemans, Antigua and Barbuda: History

 It should be mentioned that in that area of the island, there were four estates that were near to one another.
 Naturally, these were all sugar plantations.
 Freeman's Village was surrounded by Bellevue to the west, Freeman's on the northern side, Sanderson's on the eastern side, and Jonas on the southern-eastern side.
 After being freed from slavery, it is known that the former slaves continued to labor on the plantations.

 The plantation owners, who were unaccustomed to working with a labor force of liberated men and women, tried all in their power to sabotage the former slaves' ascent to independence.
 The employees were mistreated just as cruelly as before.

 Also, it is claimed that the settlement was one of the first in this nation to be founded by freed slaves.
 It has been demonstrated that this assertion is accurate.

 Freemansville became the second village to be formed in Antigua after the abolition of slavery in 1834.
 "Francibell" or "Franchie Bell" was its original name.
 Its name was eventually modified.
 Freemansville had 12 homes and a Methodist church in 1890.

 There were about 30 communities in Antigua by 1840.
 Because the planters did not want to develop housing on the estates because the laborers did not want to live there following the catastrophic earthquake of 1843, these settlements flourished quickly.
 They want independence from the planters so that they could better bargain for their pay.

 Around this period, camels were introduced by plantation owner Freeman to work on his estate.
 As a source of food, date palms (phoenix reclinata) were transported with these animals.
-The camels found Antigua to be considerably more humid than the deserts of Africa, and many passed away from foot problems.
+The camels found Antigua to be considerably more humid than the deserts of Africa, and many died from foot problems.
 The reason there are so many date palms in the area is because they survived.
 Nevertheless, due to the climate in Antigua, the palms do not produce the familiar, luscious and fleshy dates.

 Freeman's Village, as stated on the greeting sign posted at the eastern entrance to the community, calls itself "The most distinctive settlement in Antigua and possibly the world."
 The sign-board that reads, "Freeman's Village has produced five (5) centenarians, two of whom are a father and his son," also explains the basis for this outrageous claim.